bmiller94/Evolutionary_Algorithm_Java/README.md

 # Evolutionary_Algorithm_Java
-Simple Java machine learning project for USF
+Java simple machine learning project for USF

+This program fills an array with random binary and attempts to resolve the array to all 1's over many iterations using the fitness of previous iterations to "learn" the correct output.